Effect-TS/io/docs/modules/Effect.ts.md

 ## allDiscard

 Evaluate each effect in the structure from left to right, and discard the results.
-For a parallel version, see `collectAllParDiscard`.
+For a parallel version, see `allDiscardPar`.

 **Signature**